Seeking leptoquarks in the $\bf t\bar{t}$ plus missing energy channel at the high-luminosity LHC: Abstract

 \section{Abstract}

-The $t\bar t$ plus missing energy channel is one of the most powerful to detect third-generation leptoquarks (LQs).
-It offers an important test of models which explain recent flavor anomalies.
-We outline a search strategy in the channel, relying on tagging the tops and on observables constructed out of the tops, and assess the reach on LQs of the future high-luminosity LHC program.
+The $t\bar t$ plus missing energy channel is one of the most efficient to detect third-generation leptoquarks (LQs).
+It offers an important test to models which explain flavor anomalies in $B$ meson decays.
+We outline a search strategy in the channel, relying on tagging the tops and on observables constructed out of the tops, and we assess the reach on LQs of the future high-luminosity LHC program.
 We find that with 3 ab$^{-1}$ a vector (scalar) LQ decaying 50\% (100\%) to top and neutrino can be excluded up to masses of 1.96 TeV (1.54 TeV).
 We also indicate several observables that, in case of a future discovery in the channel, can be used to distinguish a scalar LQ from a vector LQ.
 The implications of our findings to models addressing the recent flavor anomalies are finally discussed.

 4cm \begin{flushleft}

 \end{flushleft}

 {\arabic{footnote}}